 SB 228: Master Plan on Aging

-This bill would require the Governor to appoint an Aging Czar and a 15-member Aging Task Force to develop a master plan for aging.
-The master plan would identify the policies and priorities that need to be implemented in California to prepare for the aging population.
-This bill would require the master plan to address how the state should accomplish specified goals – including expanding access to coordinated, integrated systems of care.
-It would also require the Aging Task Force to solicit input from stakeholders and gather information on the impact of California’s aging population.
+This bill requires the Governor to appoint an Aging Czar and a 15-member Aging Task Force to develop a master plan for aging.
+The master plan will identify the policies and priorities that need to be implemented in California to prepare for the aging population.
+This bill will require the master plan to address how the state should accomplish specified goals – including expanding access to coordinated, integrated systems of care.
+It will also require the Aging Task Force to solicit input from stakeholders and gather information on the impact of California’s aging population.

 AB 1128: Program of All-Inclusive Care for the Elderly

 This bill will help keep more seniors in their homes by streamlining the licensing for new or expanding Program of All-Inclusive Care for the Elderly (PACE) facilities.
 If passed, AB 1128 would transfer the PACE clinical licensing functions from the Department of Public Health (DPH) to the Department of Health Care Services (DHCS), which currently administers all other PACE-related functions and issues.
 The transfer would occur by January 1, 2021.

 This bill would implement the Healthy Brain Initiative and coordinate a statewide public awareness campaign to educate the public on the signs and symptoms of Alzheimer’s disease and other dementias and to reach consumers at risk of cognitive impairment.
 It would also create targeted outreach to populations at greater risk of developing dementia.